Skip to content

 Dust Collection#

-Please collect dust from miners' deposits periodically (which creates many small UTXOs).
+Collect dust from miners' deposits periodically to prevent small UTXOs from accumulating.

-• Get utxos from /wallet/boxes/unspent with min number of confirmations
+• Get UTXOs from /wallet/boxes/unspent with min confirmations

 • Get their ids and total sum

-• Get their binary representations of utxos via /utxo/byIdBinary/{boxId}
+• Get binary representations of UTXOs via /utxo/byIdBinary/{boxId}

 {